docvy/cache/README.md

 Removes an item from cache.

 * `key` (String): key of the item
 * `done` (Function): function called once query is complete.
+Other than a possible error is passed.

+### cache.refresh([done])

+Refreshes cache by removing expired items.
+All keys are checked to ensure they have not lived past their expiry time.

-Other than a possible error is passed to the callback.
+* `done` (Function): called once cache refreshing is complete.
+Other than a possible error is passed.

 ### cache.destroy([done])

 Destroys the entire cache both from in-memory and file-system.

 * `done` (Function): function called once destroying cache is complete.
-Other than a possible error is passed to callback.
+Other than a possible error is passed.

 ## installation: